ubmagh/KMeans_mri_MapReduce/README.md

 # KMeans_mri_MapReduce
-Implementation of Kmeans algorithme on brain MRI, in a parallel manner with MapReduce
+Implementation of Kmeans algorithme on brain MRI images, in a parallel manner with MapReduce

 <br/>